mialkin/docs/databases/isolation-levels/isolation-levels.md

 ### Dirty reads

-A **dirty read** is a phenomenon that occurs when a transaction is allowed to read data from a row that has been modified by another running transaction and not yet committed.
+A **dirty read** is an anomaly that occurs when a transaction reads uncommitted changes made by another transaction.

 ```text
 User 1 modifies a row.